 New Driver's License Design

-enhanced security features, which improve fraud prevention and protect from
+The cards look different and have additional enhanced security features that improve fraud prevention and protect from counterfeiting and alteration.

 Some of the enhanced features include:

 The new cards comply with American Association of Motor Vehicle Association (AAMVA) 2020 specifications.
 For more information, visit the Newly-Designed Licenses/Identification Cards Frequently Asked Questions page.

 Guilloche Security Design, a feature that includes sophisticated techniques to embed a variety of customized security patterning into the credential, using non-commercial software developed specifically for high security documents (banknotes, passports, ID cards, etc);

 Optically Variable Ghost Portrait and Variable Data with UV, features that change their appearance when the viewing angle of the card changes, which moves them from fully visible to non-visible.
 The card also includes an ultraviolet (UV) response that fluoresces under UV lighting.
 The UV response is fixed – visible under UV light regardless of viewing angle;

 Dynamic Look Through Element (DLTE), a dynamic feature with gold metallic tint that is visible under direct lighting.